atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/overall-vs-groups.md

 ![medium variation](/assets/images/misrepresenting-data/overallVsGroups/origVsGroups_4.png)

 There are meaningful differences here but they still revolve around the same overall statistic.
 These differences might be large enough to investigate outlier groups more closely.
-It is a common practice to report a high level stat and provide a margin around how much it varies.
-Providing this extra context can help you feel more confident in the overall statistic
+It is a common practice to report a high-level stat and provide a margin around how much it varies.
+Providing this extra context can help you feel more confident in the overall statistic.

 ### High Variance